 In all states, it is legal to have your loved one’s body at home after they die.
 Nevada does not require you to involve a licensed funeral director in making or carrying out final arrangements.
 (See, for example, Nevada Revised Statutes § 440.450 (2018), which permits “the funeral director or person acting as undertaker” to file the death certificate.)

 Nevada law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to any person appointed by the deceased person before death, and after that to family members in an established order.

 In Nevada, the Board of Health requires a body to be embalmed if: